os2datascanner/os2webscanner/doc/INSTALL.rst

     sudo su - os2

 Note, you are now logged in as the user ``os2``.
 We assume this in the rest of this guide.
-Also note that this is only a convention - you are free to install the system wherever you want.
-Paths are not hard coded in the system.
+Also note that this is only a convention — you are free to install the system wherever you want.
+Paths are not hard-coded into the system.

 .. note:: You should probably remove ``os2``'s sudo rights once the
     installation is complete.